 Unfortunately, shoulder blade pain is not often as simple as injury-related pain.
 In some cases, shoulder blade pain is caused by pain from a nearby organ in distress.

-There is any number of potential causes of shoulder blade pain.
+There are many potential causes of shoulder blade pain.
 In some cases, a person may be able to figure out what is causing their pain.

 A few examples of causes that may be obvious to a person include:

-- trauma from a hit, fall, or car accident
+- trauma from a hit, fall, or accident

 - sleeping in an uncomfortable or odd position